mtkendapady/react-rogue1/README.md

   * Invoked immediately before a component is unmounted from the DOM.
 Perform any necessary cleanup in this method, clean up any DOM elements that were created in componentDidMount.

+Check out this link for a awesome diagram:
 [React components lifecycle diagram](https://codepen.io/eduardoboucas/pen/jqWbdb).

 Our `Character` component will display individual characters provided by `swapiService`.